dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/flattener.service.ts">
-// Updated on: C160 (Add de-duplication to expandDirectories) import * as vscode from 'vscode';
+// Updated on: C162 (Exclude non-selectable files from flattening) import * as vscode from 'vscode';
 import * as path from 'path';
 import * as fs from 'fs/promises';